1. Why China? The Supplier Landscape for DTC Dropshipping

 - Not suitable for DTC brand differentiation

-Best for: Sellers focused on electronics and gadgets who want faster shipping from overseas warehouses.
-Not ideal for building a brand with custom products.
+Best for: sellers focused on electronics and gadgets who want faster shipping out of overseas warehouses.
+Not where you go if you want a brand with custom products.

 6. DHgate.com — The Wholesale Marketplace